peteruithoven/photos/README.md

 * python-scour
 * valac

-It's recommended to create a clean build environment

-    mkdir build
-    cd build/

-Run `cmake` to configure the build environment and then `make` to build
+Run `meson build` to configure the build environment.
+Change to the build directory and run `ninja test` to build

-    cmake -DCMAKE_INSTALL_PREFIX=/usr ..
-    make
+    meson build --prefix=/usr
+    cd build

-To install, use `make install`, then execute with `pantheon-photos`
+To install, use `ninja install`, then execute with `pantheon-photos`

-    sudo make install
+    sudo ninja install
     pantheon-photos